Akella17/prakhar-agarwal.github.io/_pages/projects.md

 * Uses CTC cost for speech recognition.

 ### Debiasing Word Embeddings
 * Word embeddings can often represent gender, ethnicity, age and other biases of the text used to train the model.
 Debiasing is performed on word embeddings to remove observed biases.
-Based on work byBolukbasi et al., 2016.
+Based on work by Bolukbasi et al., 2016.

 ## Mentored Projects
 <hr>